 Caleb really wasn’t scared and he enjoyed himself enough to pose for pictures and then conked out in his stroller for a while despite all the lights and excitement.
 It’s definitely not for every kid or every family, but Caleb still says it was one of his favorite parts of the trip.

 Best Tips for HHN 2019 Recap

 Thank you so much for reading this post!
+We love this time of year because Halloween activities really are the best!
 We are excited for the event and hope you are too!
 Think you’re all ready for Halloween Horror Nights at Universal Studios Florida?
 Here’s a recap of the most important tips (along with a few more):

 - Buy your tickets in advance!

 - Get to the park early.

 - Leave costumes and masks at home – they are not allowed.